Raimondo Carnera

-Raimondo Carnera (2 February 1915 - 2002) was an Italian-Danish fencer.
+Raimondo Carnera (2 February 1915 - 18 January 2002) was an Italian-Danish fencer.
 He competed in the individual and team épée and sabre events at the 1952 Summer Olympics.
 He became a Danish citizen shortly before the 1952 Olympics.
 He won 67 Danish championship, 8 individual and 59 in teams.
 He was Scandinavian champion 8 times.

-Raimondo Carnera was a cousin to the Italian heavyweight boxer and world champion Primo Carnera.
+Carnera was a cousin to the Italian heavyweight boxer and world champion Primo Carnera.